 Wolfgang Amadeus Mozart, Franz Schubert, Johann Strauss, Gustav Klimt, Egon Schiele, Sissi – the Empress Elisabeth of Austria, Sigmund Freud… these well-known personalities of music, fine art, Austro Hungarian empire´s history or psychoanalysis are just a tiny fragment of everything what the capital of Austria – Vienna – has to reveal you.

-The historical city centre with St.Stephen´s Cathedral, the imperial Hofburg complex, Schönbrunn or Belvedere palaces, Staatsoper and Burgtheater form the unique heart of this imperial and music city on the Danube.
+The historical city center with St.Stephen´s Cathedral, the imperial Hofburg complex, Schönbrunn or Belvedere palaces, Staatsoper, and Burgtheater form the unique heart of this imperial and music city on the Danube.

 Albertina houses one of the largest and most important print rooms in the world with approximately 65,000 drawings.

-On top of all don´t miss the opportunity to try the typical Viennese specialities such Wiener Schnitzel or Sacher cake! ☺
+On top of all don´t miss the opportunity to try the typical Viennese specialties such Wiener Schnitzel or Sacher cake!

 Budapest is also famous for its numerous (more than 120) steaming thermal baths and that´s what makes it a paradise, too!